sabershahhoseini/redis-sentinel-statefulset/README.md

 `bash init.sh`

-When the script has done it's work, you can get the list of pods:
+Once finished, you can get the list of pods:

+`kubectl -n redis get pods`

+That was it!
+Can you believe it?
+You're good to go!